elayer/Data-Science-Project-Portfolio/README.md

 * Within Model Building, I began by dropping insignificant attributes as well as variables exhibiting multicollinearity.
 After using the OLS method from statsmodels, I moved into applying linear regression techniques such as standard Linear Regression, Elastic Net, and Kernel Ridge.
 I followed this up by applying more powerful models such as Random Forest, LightGBM, and XGBoost regression.

+* Built a FlaskAPI framework to enable potential users to obtain predicted car prices given their desired car information.

 ![](./images/geomap_prices.png "Average Price per State Map")

 # [Project 2) Amazon Gaming Computer Price Estimator:](https://github.com/elayer/Amazon-Computer-Project)